yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 ```

 This payload reads the `/etc/passwd` file from the file system, converts all characters to lowercase
  and tests if the result contains a string `nbusr123`.
-If does the app sleeps for 5 seconds.
+If it does, the app sleeps for 5 seconds.

 ```json
 {"exec":[